Awards and decorations of the Texas Military: Hall of Fame

 The Texas Ranger Hall of Fame was established in 1964 to recognize service members who "significantly contributed to the development of the service or died heroically in the line of duty."
 As of 2019, it has 31 inductees — 24 of which served under the Texas Military Department.
 The Texas Rangers were a branch of the Texas Military Forces from 1835 to 1935, providing cavalry, special operations, and military police capabilities.
 Administrative control (ADCON) of the Texas Rangers was transferred from the Texas Military Department to the Texas Department of Public Safety (DPS) in 1935.
 Under DPS, the Texas Rangers perform duties similar to the Federal Bureau of Investigation (FBI) for Texas as a State Bureau of Investigation (SBI).

 Texas State Cemetery

 The Texas State Cemetery was established by the Fifth Texas Legislature in 1854 as the burial site for General Edward Burleson in Austin.
 It is considered the "Arlington of Texas."
 It was extensively expanded after the American Civil War for the burial of 2,000 officers and their wives.
 It has expanded over the ensuing years for the burial of "prominent" Texans.
 It is operated by the Texas State Preservation Board but remains predominately occupied by Texas military service members.

+Funeral Honors and Markers

+By request of a descendant or estate executor, the Texas Military Department provides any service member of the Texas Military Forces a military funeral and grave marker modeled on the ceremony and style provided to service members of the United States Armed Forces.
+Exact details are outlined in Texas Government Code 437.215.
+It was established via Texas Senate Bill 1536 sponsored by Senator Leticia Van de Putte on 01 September 2013.